Waking The Oracle

 After many months of collaboration, the pieces are performed in a public concert by professional musicians, local choirs, and artists of all ages.
 Through witnessing our elders’ songs and stories, we connect around what we share as opposed to what separates us, we bless and heal the past, and we hold our elders and the dying in their potential rather than their decline.In addition to public performances and scalable concerts, Lifesongs provides free and public facilitated dialogues on death and dying with community partners.
 In 2015, Lifesongs launched the Story Gathering project.
 The Story Gathering project brings youth, community members, and elders together to share stories and life experiences.
 Participants collaboratively shape stories into new works of writing and art to present to the wider community.
 While deepening its roots in northern New Mexico, Lifesongs is carefully fostering and mentoring projects in other communities around the country.

-Lifesongs is currently directed by co-founder Acushla Bastible at The Academy for The Love of Learning and was founded with Littleglobe and The Santa Fe Opera.
+Lifesongs is currently at The Academy for The Love of Learning and was founded by Littleglobe and The Santa Fe Opera.

 Founder/Founding Artistic Director/Co-Composer

 Firerock is catalytic DIY family-friendly musical & community activation project designed to bring people together to address climate instability with heart and imagination.
 Visit website to hear songs, videos, learn about the story and more.
 Firerock is directed by Acushla Bastible, Kristin Rothballer, Enrico De Trizio and Molly Sturges and is made by a collaborative team and process which includes national artists and community members from all over the country.

 Founder & Conductor